 After you submit your survey response you will not be able to go back into the survey to change your responses.
 Please contact museum.data@bristol.gov.uk if you have any questions about the survey before you submit your response.

 You will receive an email confirming receipt of your completed survey along with a copy of your survey response for your records.
 If on receipt of your survey return, you spot an inputting error, please contact museum.data@bristol.gov.uk and we can reissue a copy of your survey to you for correction.
-This function is only available to us up to the date of the survey close XXXXXXXXXXXX.
+This function is only available to us up to the date of the survey close on the 21 June 2023, 5pm.